SmartlyDressedGames/Unturned-Docs/WeatherAsset.md

 `Cloud_Color` *struct*: inner body of cloud.
 Refer to Color section.

 `Cloud_Rim_Color` *struct*: outer edge of cloud.
 More visible than inner color.
 Refer to Color section.

+`Brightness_Multiplier` *float*: all ambient lighting colors are multiplied by this.

 ## Effect Properties